iamFIREcracker/tmux-externalpipe/README.md

 # Tmux externalpipe

-Easily pipe Tmux pane content into an external command of choice.
+Easily pipe Tmux panes content into an external command of choice.

 # Background